RyderGreystorm/projects/multi_cloud_tomcat_project/README.md

 ## Why This Project Matters
 This project demonstrates the power of automation and IaC by reducing manual configuration steps and ensuring consistency across multi-cloud environments.
 It also highlights secure practices like IP whitelisting and modularized deployment.

+## How to View the Project Once it is Launched
+It will he running as a separate service in tomcat, so your url will look like **`http://53.23.25.211:8080/petclinic`**.
+If you replaced the  github link with another repo url, then you must replace `petclinc` with the name of your artifact.

 Contact
 If you encounter issues or have questions, feel free to reach out.
 Collaboration and feedback are always welcome!